clebin/SpectrumAssetMaker/README.md

 # Spectrum Asset Maker
 ## Chris Owen 2025

-Command-line utility for the creation of a wide range of ZX Spectrum assets (Classic and Next).
-Intended to be a one-stop shop for all your game assets.
+A command-line utility for the creation of a wide range of ZX Spectrum assets (for Classic and Next).
+Spectrum Asset Maker is intended to be a one-stop shop for all your game assets.

 ## Output Formats for Classic and Next